- Home

 Dr. Roopa Sethi (01:57):

 So it's a very good question.
-Actually, anybody who's prescribed an opioid, even from a doctor should carry it.
-Anybody who's prescribed opioids along with benzodiazepines, and when I say benzodiazepines is something like alprazolam, clonazepam, Klonopin, all those medications because they have a chance of causing overdose as well, should carry it.
+Actually, anybody who's prescribed an opioid, even from a doctor, should carry it.
+Anybody who's prescribed opioids along with benzodiazepines, and when I say benzodiazepines it's something like alprazolam, clonazepam, Klonopin, all those medications because they have a chance of causing overdose as well, should carry it.
 And of course, somebody who's developed an addiction or developed an opioid use disorder and is in a treatment or wants to be in a treatment should also carry this medication.

 Speaker 1 (02:29):